emileswarts/myreef.tv/README.md

 1. Gallery
 ------------

 Users will upload images to their account once registered.
 Images will be searchable, and can contain meta-data.
 An image can be tagged and rated to make searching easier.
 The maximum size of a raw image upload will be 3mb.
 There may be hosting implications and I will need to keep an eye on this.
 Images will open in a popup lightbox when clicked on, which will display the information of the image next to it.
 In the initial listing, images will display in a grid and will be divided into pages.
 20 per page.
+There will be a search form above it with dropdowns for tags, and a keyword search field.
+Images can also be searched per user.

 Meta data fields will include:
 Caption (optional)